When am I responsible for paying down my loan to the Choice Balance Target?

 At this time, Mosaic only accepts one applicant per loan application.
 We do not allow co-signers.

-If I failed credit but want to go solar with Mosaic, what can I do?
+If I failed credit but want to go solar with financing through Mosaic, what can I do?

-You can re-apply for a Mosaic solar loan after 30 days.
+You can re-apply for financing through Mosaic after 30 days.
 During this time, it’s helpful to contact the credit bureaus if you suspect any errors on your credit report.

-Are installers and other third parties "partners" of Mosaic?
+Are contractors and other third parties "partners" of Mosaic?

-Mosaic and installers are wholly independent entities and the terms "partner" and "partnership" refer to Mosaic's business relationship with installers solely as a financing partner.
-Mosaic may also provide third party offers solely as a convenience to our customers, and the inclusion of any third party offer does not imply endorsement by Mosaic.
-Any information about any installer or other third party on the Website must not be interpreted to create an association, joint venture, agency, partnership, franchise, sale representative or employment relationship between the parties or to impose any partnership obligation or liability upon either Mosaic or a third party.
+Mosaic and contractors are wholly independent entities and the terms "partner" and "partnership" refer to Mosaic's business relationship with installers solely as a financing partner.
+Mosaic may also provide third party offers solely as a convenience to homeowners, and the inclusion of any third party offer does not imply endorsement by Mosaic.
+Any information about any contractor or other third party on the Website must not be interpreted to create an association, joint venture, agency, partnership, franchise, sale representative or employment relationship between the parties or to impose any partnership obligation or liability upon either Mosaic or a third party.